rubenhm/rubenhm.github.io/blog/_posts/2019-01-12-docker-on-Windows-10-Home-and-WSL.md

 ---
 layout: post
-title: "Docker for reproducible research--On Android"
+title: "Docker on Windows 10 Home edition and WSL"
-description: "Use docker on Android via termux and Alpine chroot"
+description: "How to get Docker running on Windows 10 Home with WSL"
 category: "blog"
 tags: [docker,termux,android,jekyll,texlive]
 ---

 Recently I started learning about Docker for reproducible research.
-I also wanted to try the Windos Subsystem for Linux in Windows 10.
+I also wanted to try the _Windows Subsystem for Linux_ (WSL) in Windows 10.
-My old Thinkpad X230 only has Windows 10 Home, which means I could not install Docker for Windows and the Docker engine does not run on WSL.
+My old Thinkpad X230 only has Windows 10 Home, which means I could not install _Docker for Windows_ and the Docker engine does not run on WSL.

-## Docker on Windows Home
+### Docker on Windows 10 Home

 Docker for Windows requires Windows 10 Professional or Enterprise edition.
 The alternative with Windows 10 Home edition